 We manage our own in year admissions and can allocate your child a place at the school on receipt of a completed in year application form.
 If we are full in that year group, we will need to refuse your application.
 You will then receive information from Somerset Local Authority, who are the Admission Authority, about how to appeal and what other school places are available locally.

-From September 2017, where an application has been refused in any year group, the child will be placed on a waiting list.
+Where an application has been refused in any year group, the child will be placed on a waiting list.
 This will be kept strictly in order of over-subscription criteria by the Local Authority, as the Admission Authority, and the child will remain on the waiting list until the end of the academic year in which the application was refused.
 Parents are responsible for informing the Admission Authority of any changes in their circumstances, which could affect their place on the waiting list.